 Skin Allergies — also known as contact dermatitis — occur when the skin comes in contact with an item or substance it is sensitive to, causing the skin to become inflamed and itchy.
 Skin allergies often also include a rash and redness of the skin.

 If a skin allergy triggered your ear itch, the way to stop the itching is to remove the irritant.
 Discontinue use of any products to which you are allergic.
-Some people develop allergies to the materials in their hearing aids; see your audiologist for solutions if this is the case.

 It may seem strange that nasal allergies can cause ear itching, but this is quite common.
 Because the ear, nose and throat are all connected, allergic irritation in the nose can spread to the ears and throat as well.